 - Fine-dining and drinking: Get access to private dinners and tasting events; or enjoy a drink at a remote city-top bar.

-Of course, the value of many opportunities through the Chase Experience Portal is subjective, and it may be hard understanding why an event is worth what it is.
+Of course, the value of many opportunities through the Chase Experience Portal is subjective, and it may be hard to understand why an event is worth what it is.
 If this is something you’re interested in, make sure it’s an event that money can’t buy and that you couldn’t imagine passing up.

 Many people have experienced one-in-a-lifetime events through Chase and did so by patiently waiting for an opportunity that made them want to jump up into the air.